 If you're an Apps Script pro, this section will be old hat.
 For the rest, here's a quick synopsis.

-Apps Script's built-in services offer easy-to-use APIs for 11 popular Google Apps, including Calendar, Drive, and Gmail — not to mention more than a dozen utility services to cover common scripting needs.
+Apps Script's built-in services offer easy-to-use APIs for 11 popular G Suite applications, including Calendar, Drive, and Gmail — not to mention more than a dozen utility services to cover common scripting needs.
 Other Google products, like YouTube, are available as advanced services.
-Because Apps Script can connect to external APIs, it's simple to integrate your company's services with Google Apps.
+Because Apps Script can connect to external APIs, it's simple to integrate your company's services with G Suite.

 When a user installs an add-on, Apps Script scans the code to determine which built-in or advanced Google services it uses, then prompts the user to authorize access to their data.
 If your add-on uses authenticated third-party APIs — including Google APIs that Apps Script doesn't natively support — we provide a callback URL and state token so that you can set up a secondary authorization flow.

 Add-ons can create menu items and open dialogs or sidebars.
-For custom interfaces, HTML service offers client-side HTML, CSS, and JS with a few limitations: notably, our security sandbox doesn't work with many JS libraries.
-UI service can also create interfaces, but we discourage using it for professional add-ons.
+For custom interfaces, the HTML service offers client-side HTML, CSS, and JS with a few limitations: notably, our security sandbox doesn't work with many JS libraries.

 Apps Script offers several ways to store data.
-The Properties service is great for simple strings, while the JDBC service allows you to connect to an external database — the best choice for robust applications.
+The Properties service is great for simple strings, while the JDBC service lets you connect to an external database — the best choice for robust applications.